whatisnuclear/website/index.md

 ---
-layout: default
+layout: front
 title: What is nuclear?
-subtitle: Basics and deep dives about nuclear power
+subtitle: Your direct connection to nuclear engineering expertise
 description: >
   Learn all about nuclear power directly from nuclear engineers, from the basics to detailed deep dives into types of reactors, nuclear history, economics, and